 If a threat has been made, call 911 immediately and repeat all vital information to the 911 dispatcher.
-When you have finished calling 911 contact Call Campus Safety and give the same information.
+When you have finished calling 911 contact the Campus Safety Department at (949) 214-3000 and provide the same information.

 Inform your supervisor as soon as possible.
 Do not alert other people in the room of the threat unless absolutely necessary.
 Avoid undue panic.